 He even drew faint pencil guidelines so he would know the best way to make his bold, slashing strokes appear free and unconstrained:

 Peak employed a conjurer's tricks to create the magic in this art.
 (Viereck described art as "a hoax redeemed by awe.")
-It might have felt more personally cathartic for Peak if he reacted to the thrill of the race by making wild, unrehearsed lines.
-However, the resulting art seems more vigorous and potent because of Peak's multiple drafts.
+I'm sure it would've felt personally cathartic for Peak if he reacted to the thrill of the race by making wild, unrehearsed scribbles.
+However, his drawing looks more vigorous and potent because of Peak's multiple drafts.

 David Seymour took the following photograph of a young Polish girl who, after being freed from a Nazi concentration camp, was asked to draw a picture of "home."